heliosen-18/Hyelanis/Session Notes/Session DS-PC-3.md

 *Use this section during the session for quick notes.*

 #### **In-Game Time: Session Start**
+ - Harvin tells Estrid about the vision through the telescope of his family.
+After the battle tells the rest of the party
+ - Harvin writes a letter to the King describing to what happened to the Stargazer's eye telescope, but not to take the blame.
  -

 ---

 ## ➡️ Post-Session Wrap-up
 ### Loot & Rewards
+###**Purchases:**
+-
 - **Treasures:**

 ### NPC Status Updates
 *Did an NPC die, change allegiance, or become important?*
+- Willow needs to provide a means to communicate with the party
 -

 ### Next Session Planning Hook